susanna1310/birthday-paradox/README.md

 # Overview
 This project explores the **Birthday Paradox**, a famous problem in probability theory and algorithm design.
 It focuses on answering the question of how many people need to be in a room for there to be a 50% chance that at least two of them share the same birthday.

 In this project, we delve into both the theoretical aspects of the problem and provide a practical implementation using a C-based program to calculate the required number of people.
 The goal is to develop an algorithm that solves this problem and scientifically evaluate its effectiveness.
-The project is part of the GRA course.
+The project is part of the GRA course (3.
+Semester 2022/2023).

 # Functionality
 The Birthday Paradox addresses the surprising fact that in a group of just 23 people, there is a 50% chance that at least two people share the same birthday.
 Intuitively, most people would expect a higher number, but the actual calculation shows otherwise.